Senoi: History

 The population of the peninsula is divided into two groups, each with its own stable socio-economic complex, namely Semang and Senoi people.
 The Semang people lived in dense rain forests located at altitudes below 300 meters above sea level, and were engaged in nomadic hunting and gathering.
 Senoi lived at higher altitudes and cultivated their agricultural land.
 Contacts between the two groups were minimal, the Senoi people only exchanged their agricultural produce for jungle gifts.

 Migrants from the north brought not only agriculture but also Aslian languages, which are now spoken by both the Senoi and the Semang people.

 Early Austronesian migrants arrived on the Malay Peninsula about 2,500 years ago.
-They were the ancestors of modern Proto-Malays (Jakun people, Temuan people).
-The Malays arrived later, probably about 1,500 to 2,000 years ago.
+They were the ancestors of modern Proto-Malays (Jakun people, Temuan people) as well as Melayu Jatis (Kelantanese, Kedahans, Terengganuans, Pahangese etc).
+The other Malays arrived later, probably about 1,500 to 2,000 years ago.
 The Orang Asli tribes were not isolated.
 Around 500 BC, small coastal settlements appeared on the Malay Peninsula, which became centers of trade and maintained contacts with China, India, Thailand, the Middle East, and the Mediterranean.
 Orang Asli became suppliers of jungle produce (aromatic wood, rubber, rhino horns and elephant tusks), as well as gold and tin ore, with the latter was especially sought out by Indian traders for the production of bronze.
 In exchange, the indigenous people of the Malay Peninsula received goods such as fabrics, iron tools, necklaces and food, including rice.
 Under the influence of external contacts there is another cultural tradition of the indigenous population, characteristic of modern Proto-Malays.
 There are reports that South Asian languages may be related to modern Mah Meri language or Semelai language, in the past were common in the interiors of Negeri Sembilan, Pahang and Johor.
 Later they became part of the Jakun people and Temuan people.
 Thus, the southern groups of Senoi were directly involved in shaping the tradition of the indigenous Proto-Malays.

 At the end of the 14th century. on the coast of the Malay Peninsula, the Malays established their trading settlements, the most famous of which was Melaka.
 At the beginning of the 15th century, the ruler of Malacca converted to Islam.
 The number of Malays was constantly increasing due to the influx of new migrants from Sumatra and other parts of modern-day Indonesia, as well as the assimilation of the Orang Asli.
 Malay migrants moved in slowly by rivers into the interior of the peninsula, and most Orang Asli retreated in parallel to the foothills and mountains.
 The Malay language and culture gradually spread.
 As the Malay population increased, the political and economic importance of the Orang Asli were diminished.
 Their numbers also declined, and now the indigenous population that remains are only the minorities that rejected assimilation.